jay15summer/jay15summer.github.io-old/_posts/2017-03-21-regression_dummycoding.md

 ---
 layout: post
-title:  "Test!"
+title:  "Dealing with categorical variables in regression"
 categories: blog
-tags: test
+tags: regression
 ---
-# Dealing with categorical variables in regression
 ## 1. Brief introduction

 Under most situations, categorical variables cannot be entered directly into a regression model and be meaningfully interpreted.
 As a result, a common method dealing with categorical variables in regression is **Dummy Coding**.
 Dummy coding refers to the process of coding categorical variables into dichotomous variables ([Wikiversity](https://en.wikiversity.org/wiki/Dummy_variable_(statistics))).